gzog/dynamodb-simple-json-api/README.md

 This is a simple example of a key-value store built using FastAPI and DynamoDB.
 All data is stored in a single DynamoDB table using single-table design.

 ## API Features
-1. Store and retrieve JSON data
+1. Authentication and rate limiting by api key
-2. Only authentication by api key is supported
+2. Limit maximum payload size to 400KB
-3. Rate limiting by api key to 10 requests per second
+3. Store and retrieve JSON data
-4. API upload size limit to 400KB
+4.

 ## DynamoDB Table Structure
 |PK|SK|VALUE|